jbaxx/ccharter/README.md

 ccharter
 ========

-Control Charts made easy. ccharter focus on calculating control systems in a time series and plotting them as an overlay to the series.
+Control Charts made easy. ccharter focus on calculating control systems in a series and plotting them as an overlay to it.

 Installation
 ============